500 Days of Summer: Plot

-Months later, Tom is heading to co-worker Millie's wedding and tries to avoid Summer on the train, but she spots him and invites him for coffee.
-They have a good time at the wedding, dance together, and Summer catches the bouquet.
-She invites Tom to a party at her apartment, falling asleep on his shoulder on the ride back.
-He attends the party, hoping to rekindle their relationship, but barely interacts with Summer, spending most of the night drinking alone, until he spots her engagement ring.
+Months later, Tom is invited to attend the marriage of a work colleague named Millie and attempts to avoid Summer on the train heading to the occasion, but she notices him and invites him for coffee.
+At the ceremony, Summer catches the bouquet thrown by Millie, and dances with Tom at the wedding reception.
+After she invites him to a party at her apartment, he arrives, hoping to rekindle their romance, but notices her wearing an engagement ring and tearfully departs.

-Tom leaves devastated.
-Further depressed, he only leaves his apartment for alcohol and junk food.
-After a few days, he returns to work hung over and quits after an emotional outburst.
-Rachel tells Tom that she does not believe Summer was "the one" and that he only remembers happy memories of the relationship.
-Tom thinks harder, finally seeing moments of incompatibility he had overlooked and warning signs he had missed on the day of the breakup.
-One day, Tom finds the energy to get out of bed and rededicates himself to architecture, as Summer had encouraged him.
+Sinking further into depression, Tom secludes himself in his apartment, only emerging for alcohol and junk food.
+After a few days, he returns to work heavily inebriated and emotionally quits his job on the spot.
+Rachel criticizes Tom's attitude, explaining that Summer was the wrong woman for him and that his depression stems from focusing solely on happy instances in the relationship.
+Tom finally reflects on the incompatibilities he'd overlooked.
+One day, he energetically rededicates himself to architecture, as Summer had encouraged him to do.
 He assembles a portfolio and secures job interviews.